grimy86/CCI25/Windows_Internals/Windows_API.md

 # Windows API
+> [!NOTE]
+> IF you don't know what an API is, check out [API introduction](/Windows_Internals/API_Introduction.md).

-This is a type of local / OS API that provides native functionality to interact with key components of the Windows operating system.
+The Windows API is a type of local / OS API that provides native functionality in `User-mode` to interact with key components of the Windows operating system.

+## Windows API list
 Microsoft has brought out [a bunch of API's](https://learn.microsoft.com/en-us/windows/apps/api-reference/), all with different purposes:
 - Windows SDK:
     - WinRT API